-Programs within this service division are designed to meet the differing needs of our school-age children and youth, and our youth transitioning from foster care to adult independence, helping them to overcome multiple barriers so that they can achieve their career and/or academic goals, and become successfully self-sufficient in all areas of their lives.
+Programs in this service division are designed to increase access to academic and career-developing opportunities for our school-aged children and youth, and our youth transitioning from foster care to adult independence, equipping and enabling them to reach their goals and become successfully self-sufficient in all areas of their lives.

-- Assist children and youth to achieve improved behavior, performance and attendance in school
+- Assist youth to improve their behaviors, performance and attendance in school

-- Help high-need youth develop strong life skills
+- Help high-needs and at-risk youth develop strong life skills and reach their goals

-- Assist youth in developing a community-based support system in preparation for foster care emancipation
+- Empower youth to develop a community-based support system in preparation for life after care

-- Assist youth in becoming responsible, healthy and productive members of their community
+- Support youth in their efforts to become responsible, healthy, and productive members of their community

-Established in partnership with the County of San Luis Obispo Department of Social Services in 2010, TAY-FAP provides financial assistance to any current or former foster youth participating, or eligible to participate, in San Luis Obispo County’s Independent Living Program.
-TAY-FAP leverages community resources, grants and a dedicated program fund to help youth enroll and attend higher education and/or vocational programs.
-As TAY-FAP focuses on increasing participants’ enrollment in post-high school academic programs or vocational training, its overall goal is to assist current or former foster youth in obtaining meaningful employment with sustainable wages after they leave care.
-Since the program started, we’ve supported 180 youth in reaching their goals.
+Established in partnership with SLO County’s Department of Social Services in 2010, TAY-Achievers provides financial assistance to any current or former foster youth participating, or eligible to participate, in San Luis Obispo County’s Independent Living Program.
+TAY-Achievers leverages community resources, grants, and a dedicated program fund to help youth enroll and attend higher education and/or vocational programs.
+By focusing on increasing participants’ access to post-high school academic programs or vocational training, TAY-Achievers helps current or former foster youth to obtain meaningful employment with sustainable wages after they leave care.
+Since the program started, we’ve supported 374 youth in reaching their goals.

 - Transportation needs

-- Urgent and/or emergency needs related to independent living expenses, such as: utilities, household items, groceries, finding housing/employment, et cetera.
+- Urgent and/or emergency needs related to independent living expenses, such as: utilities, household items, groceries, finding housing/employment, etc.

-- Successfully complete a Transition to Independent Living Plan (TILP)
+- Successfully developed an Transitional Independent Living Plan (TILP)

 - Learn the skills necessary to become self-sufficient